Sultan of Johor Cup

 The Sultan of Johor Cup is an annual, international under-21 men's field hockey tournament held in Malaysia.

 Since the first edition held in 2011, five teams have emerged victorious.
-India and Great Britain are the most successful teams having won the tournament three times.
-Australia have won the tournament twice, followed by Germany and Malaysia who have all won the tournament once.
+Great Britain is the most successful team having won the tournament four times.
+India and Australia have won the tournament thrice.
+Germany have won the tournament twice, followed by Malaysia who have won the tournament once.